cozygene/refactor/README.md

 # ReFACTor v1.0

 Reference-Free Adjustment for Cell-Type composition (ReFACTor) is an unsupervised method for the correction of cell-type heterogeneity in epigenome-wide association studies (EWAS), which is based on a variant of principal component analysis (PCA).
-ReFACTor is described in the following [paper](http://) (upcoming).
+ReFACTor is described in the following <a href="http://" target="_blank">paper</a> (upcoming).

 As decribed bellow, ReFACTor is available in both R and Python.
 We recommend using the much faster Python version (a command-line tool which does not require any programming experience).

 ### Download

-1. Download the latest release from: https://github.com/cozygene/refactor/releases
+1. Download the latest release from <a href="https://github.com/cozygene/refactor/releases" target="_blank">here</a>
 2. Make sure the demo provided works (see below)

-Information about dependencies for the Python version and their installation is described at the end of this README file.
+Information about required dependencies of the Python version and their installation is described at the end of this README file.

 ### Input